Group B Strep – Aware.

 Blood was tested.

-My tear had became infected by strep b.
+My tear had become infected by strep B.

 I was diagnosed with sepsis.

-I was left fighting for my life for the second time in 24 hours.
+I fought for my life for the second time in 24 hours.

 I don’t want to think about it.

-I will not shut up about strep b until it is properly addressed.
+I will never shut up about strep B until it is properly addressed.

 Until every mummy to be, knows of the danger.